 What is Makerspace?

-Makerspaces in education transform teaching and are an innovative approach for fostering creative project learning – which allows students to explore interests, use tools, materials, and technologies beyond the typical classroom programs.
+Makerspaces in education transform teaching and are an innovative approach for fostering creative project learning, which allows students to explore interests, and use tools, materials, and technologies beyond the typical classroom program.

 Makerspace in Watson’s School Curriculum

 The Watson Institute’s Friendship Academy, a special education school for children with mental and behavioral challenges, was selected by the Children’s Museum of Pittsburgh’s Making Spaces: Expanding Maker Education Across the Nation Initiative.

 The Makerspace initiative aims to incorporate maker education into each participating school’s curriculum to encourage creativity, and problem-solving, and to build technological skills in students.
 Each lesson focuses on elements in the STEAM (Science, Technology, Engineering, Arts, and Mathematics) curriculum.

 At the Watson Institute, preparing students to transition into adulthood is an essential element of everything we do in the classroom.
 Supporting students in the years leading up to graduation helps them build the developmental and vocational skills to find success outside of school.